meirdev/flowspec-exporter/README.md

 # FlowSpec parser

-Parses for FlowSpec rules as they appear in the routers output.
+A parser for BGP FlowSpec rules as they appear in the routers output.

 ## How to use